NYCPlanning/deprecated-labs-zap-api/README.md

 ## Environment Variables
 `DATABASE_CONNECTION_STRING` - postgreSQL connection string
-`HOST` - used to build out vector tile URLS, set it to 'http://localhost:3000' if developing locally
+`HOST` - used to build out vector tile URLS, set it to 'http://localhost:3000' if developing locally `RECAPTCHA_SITE_KEY` - Used for validating human-ness before feedback submission `RECAPTCHA_SECRET_KEY` - Used for validating human-ness before feedback submission `GITHUB_ACCESS_TOKEN` - An access token that allows for creating new issues in a github repo

 ## Requirements